miguel-guerrero/slingshot/README.md

   Contains common base clases to allow G2P/Chipo interoperation

 - regs.py:
-  Experimental approach to allow control/status registers to be defined bottom-up Optionally used by Chipo
+  Experimental approach to allow control/status registers to be defined bottom-up.
+  Currently at proof of concept level for simple registers but proven in one design.
+  Optionally used by Chipo

 - varname.py:
   Utility to find out a variable name at run time.
 Used by Chipo.

 # DEPENDENCIES

-- iverilog: this open source simulator is used to compile and simulate in some cases the generated code.
+- iverilog: this open source simulator is used to compile and simulate, in some cases, the generated code.
 Follow the instructions in the following link for
   installation:

   http://iverilog.icarus.com